Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 27 Oktober 2025 02.20.16 UTC
+- WIB: Senin, 27 Oktober 2025 03.28.27 UTC
-- WITA: Senin, 27 Oktober 2025 03.20.16 UTC
+- WITA: Senin, 27 Oktober 2025 04.28.27 UTC
-- WIT: Senin, 27 Oktober 2025 04.20.16 UTC
+- WIT: Senin, 27 Oktober 2025 05.28.27 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: friendship
+Kategori: success